Ann-c-Tseng/JoR-Project-Wordle/README.md

 ## Joy of React, Project I

+### To run this project in the browser: git clone the repository, then run the commands in the terminal 'npm install' and 'npm run dev'

 In this project, we'll recreate a popular online word game, Wordle:

 ![Demo showing the finished product, our Wordle clone](docs/wordle-demo.gif)